 As we discussed in Part 1, hooking action can potentially change the size of your stitch immediately after completing it, but for now lets just pop that to one side.

-For today's blog let’s initially assume that the post segments and chain-hats are flowing immaculately off the hook so they are matching the hook shaft exactly - and let's look at how the stitch and row size change with increasing hook size… Then we are going to talk about the “golden loop” which can totally mess with your post height.
+For today's blog let’s initially assume that the post segments and chain-hats are flowing immaculately off the hook so they are matching the hook shaft exactly - and let's focus on how the stitch and row gauges change with increasing hook size when working dc sts…

 The 4 rows with the 3mm hook measures 17mm